 Signs of Alcohol and Vicodin Overdose

 Both alcohol and Vicodin are depressants, which means they both cause relaxation.
+They slow down the central nervous system, so people feel sleepy or dull in large quantities.
 When two drugs have the same depressant effects, mixing them increases the likelihood of someone passing out, developing respiratory problems, or dying from an overdose.